 Officers of the law, such as police, magistrates and other administrators, are employed by the people to implement and serve the will of the people.
 The will of the people is constantly tested and, where circumstances dictate, it adapts.

 A democratic society requires the active and constant participation of each and every citizen.
 Any citizen can at any moment be called up to take his or her place in the Boule, in the Ecclesia or in a jury in the Dikasteria.
 Citizens are perpetually engaged in the process of governance, both at the national and the local level.
 All citizens in a democracy have a duty to remain informed and to actively pursue justice.

-Consequently, in a democracy the primary objective of education is to develop .
+Consequently, in a democracy the primary objective of education is to develop critical thinking skills.
 Democracy demands that every adult citizen—today’s citizens include women and are not necessarily landowners—be ready to swear their solemn oath to protect and serve justice.
 All democratic people must prepare themselves to practice the rule of law.

 Because democracy places a duty upon all citizens to be critical thinkers who are able to understand potentially complex issues, examine evidence and act judiciously, propaganda spun by the news media is largely non-existent.
 There simply isn’t a market for it.

 Granted, some citizens in a democracy would still band together to form interest groups and attempt to influence public opinion through propaganda, but the majority of people, schooled in critical thinking, wouldn’t be easily fooled by such deceptions.
 Sortition greatly reduces the likelihood of propaganda swaying political decisions.

 Delivering justice is the primary function of a democratic society.
 This requires an extensive court system (Dikasterias).
 The Dikasteria network must be funded in such a way that access to justice is free to all at their point of need.
 Otherwise, wealth would still dictate access to justice.